IBM-Cloud/terraform-provider-ibm/website/docs/d/en_subscription_safari.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

-- `id` - The unique identifier of the chrome_subscription.
+- `id` - The unique identifier of the safari_subscription.

 - `name` - (String) Subscription name.